Fill & Backfill Calculator — ft to yd³, tons, trucks, cost

 FAQ

 How many yards per truck?
-A standard dump truck carries about 14 yd³.
-Tri-axle holds ~16–18 yd³.
-Transfer trucks up to 24 yd³.
+A standard dump truck carries about 14 yd³; a tri-axle holds ~16–18 yd³ and a transfer truck up to 24 yd³.
+Heavy gravel may hit the legal weight limit before the box is full.

 Misha Noyr, M.Eng.